-Fresh fish and seafood, delicious cheeses, rare produce and of course, wonderful olive oil
+Fresh fish and seafood, delicious cheeses, local produce and, of course, wonderful olive oil

-If you were to travel all over Greece, crisscrossing it from coast to coast – east, west, north and south – you’d be astounded by the abundance of exceptional dishes and the unique traditional products that you’ll discover.
-The best and most distinctive have been classified by the EU as PDO – Protected Designation of Origin – which means that no other place has the right to claim these products.
+If you were to travel all over Greece, crisscrossing it from coast to coast – east, west, north and south – you’d be astounded by the abundance of exceptional dishes and the local products you’ll discover.
+The best and most distinctive have been classified Protected Designation of Origin (PDO).

-The list is constantly growing, while maintaining rigourous standards.
-Among these Greek products, some regions stand out but so too do some notable producers, who have been careful stewards of the land of their birth.
-Let’s look at them one by one to see what makes them so special, what gives them their authenticity and unique identity.
+The list is constantly growing and among these Greek products, some regions stand out but so too do notable producers, who have been careful stewards of the land of their birth.

 Greek olive oil

-Table olives have also earned the classification, such as those from Kalamata, Amfissa, Arta, Rovies, Stylida, Thasos, Chios, Rethymno, Pelion, Halkidiki, which are all perfect accompaniments to ouzo or tsipouro, winter soups and salads.
+Table olives have also earned PDO classification, such as those from Kalamata, Amfissa, Arta, Rovies, Stylida, Thassos, Chios, Rethymno, Pelion and Halkidiki, which are all perfect accompaniments to ouzo or tsipouro, as well as winter soups and salads.

 Fresh fish and seafood

 The sources of Greece’s babbling brooks are high up in the mountains.
-From there, water picks up speed and nutrients, merges with other streams, forms rushing rivers and placid lakes and eventually reaches the Aegean and Ionian seas, bringing new life and giving rise to a priceless treasure.
+From there, water picks up speed and nutrients, merging with other streams and forming rushing rivers and placid lakes and eventually reaching the Aegean and Ionian seas.
 Along the Greek coastline and around the islands are bays and coves, reefs and deep pools that form ideal habitats for schools of fish and other sea creatures.

-This exceptional fresh fish should be top of your list of Greek products to try during your holidays in Greece.
-Generally, the fishermen remain true to time-honoured methods and their their catch is proportional to the size of the area fished, but scale is irrelevant when you sit down to eat the fish themselves; for the first time in your life, the true taste of the sea.
+Fish should be top of your list of Greek products to try during your holidays.
+Generally, the fishermen remain true to time-honoured methods and their catch is proportional to the size of the area fished, but scale is irrelevant when you sit down to eat the fish themselves.
+For the first time in your life perhaps, you’ll experience the true taste of the sea.

 Herds watched over by proud shepherds produce first-rate meat and milk, reflecting the rain-fed grass they grazed on.
-Nutritious milk is used to make internationally prized Greek yogurt with its unique silky texture and a range of cheeses is becoming available in delicatessens around the world.
+Nutritious milk is used to make internationally prized Greek yogurt, with its unique silky texture and a range of cheeses that reaches delicatessens around the world.
 With so many animal farms in Central Greece, it’s no surprise that the delicious tender lamb and kid from Elassona have won PDO status.

-Dairy products hold a special place among traditional Greek products.
-Discover the taste of the graviera cheeses from Naxos, Crete and Agrafa, places renowned for their excellent dairy products.
-Other PDO cheeses in Greece include types found nowhere else in the world; the soft fresh anevato of Grevena, peppery kopanisti and ladotyri from Mykonos, creamy manouri and smoked metsovone from Metsovo, batsos from Thessaly, pichtogalo and xinomyzithra from Chania, the Parmesan-like San Mihali from Syros sfela from Lakonia, formaella from Arahova, the easily spreadable katiki of Domokos and, of course, feta.
+Dairy products hold a special place among traditional Greek produce.
+Discover the taste of the graviera cheeses from Naxos, Crete and Agrafa, renowned for their excellent dairy products.
+Other PDO cheeses in Greece include types found nowhere else in the world: the soft fresh anevato of Grevena, peppery kopanisti and ladotyri from Mytilene, creamy manouri and smoked metsovone from Metsovo, batsos from Thessaly, pichtogalo and xinomyzithra from Chania, the Parmesan-like San Mihali from Syros sfela from Lakonia, formaella from Arahova, the easily spreadable katiki of Domokos and, of course, feta.

-You may remember that since 2002 Greece has been the only country allowed to use the name feta for this widely popular sheep/goat’s milk cheese.
-Imitations abound throughout the EU but they must be called something else.
+Greece is the only country allowed to use the name feta for this widely popular sheep/goat’s milk cheese.
+Imitations abound but they must be called something else.
 You’ll taste many variations on the theme during your stay in Greece, ubiquitous in households and taverns across the country.

 Make sampling these exceptional traditional products part of your mission to discover the real Greece.
 They reflect the care of their producers and the special nature of the place they come from.

-Countless fruits and vegetables have been coaxed from Mother Earth and raised with such care that sets them apart.
-Among them are three apples, the shiny crisp reds of Zagora, the diminutive sweet Firiki, both from Pelion, and the rare greenish, slightly sour apple of Tripoli.
-Then there are the black cherries of Rodohori, Naoussa, and the succulent peaches from the same area of Macedonia, the elongated aubergine of Leonidio, the dried white figs of Kymi, the juicy oranges from Maleme, Crete, sultanas from Corinth and Zakynthos, the Greek kiwi of Sperchio, the famous pistachios of Aegina and Fthiotida, and the incomparably sweet fava and flavour-packed tomatoes of Santorini.
+Countless fruit and vegetables have been coaxed from Mother Earth and raised with such care that sets them apart.
+Among them are apples – the shiny crisp reds of Zagora, diminutive sweet Firiki, both from Pelion and rare, greenish and slightly sour apple of Tripoli.
+Then there are the black cherries of Rodohori, Naoussa, succulent peaches from the same area of Macedonia, elongated aubergine of Leonidio, dried white figs of Kymi, juicy oranges from Maleme, Crete, sultanas from Corinth and Zakynthos, kiwi of Sperchio, pistachios of Aegina and Fthiotida, and the incomparably sweet fava and flavour-packed tomatoes of Santorini.